 The NACFF is a for-profit organization and CFF candidates pay for their training and accreditation.
 While the organization may deny any application, just about any financial professional will be eligible.

-To become a Certified Financial Fiduciary, applicants must have either 10 years of relevant work experience or a bachelor’s or graduate degree plus five years’ experience.
+To become a certified financial fiduciary, applicants must have either 10 years of relevant work experience or a bachelor’s or graduate degree plus five years’ experience.
 They also must pass a criminal background check.

-Certified Financial Fiduciary (CFF) vs. General Financial Advisors
+Certified Financial Fiduciary (CFF) vs. Non-Fiduciary Advisors

 Let’s imagine you are deciding whether to work with a financial advisor who has CFF certification or one that does not.
 What’s the difference between them?